Last Updated: 3 months ago

 - Allowing your cat to snuggle with you strengthens your bond and establishes trust.

 - Cat’s purring can lower your blood pressure, relieve anxiety, and reduce the risk of a heart attack.
-Petting cats also release happy hormones, making you feel better.
+Petting cats also releases happy hormones, making you feel better.

 - Cats are an excellent external heat source on cold winter days.